 Decorative Arts and Period Rooms

-NOTE: Many of our Decorative Arts galleries and period rooms, located on the fourth floor, are temporarily closed for renovation and will be unavailable until spring 2020.
-Six period rooms from the American South are currently on view.
+NOTE: Our Decorative Arts galleries and period rooms, located on the fourth floor, are temporarily closed for renovation and will be unavailable until spring 2020.

 The focus of our decorative arts collection is a group of twenty-three American period rooms ranging in date from the seventeenth century to the twentieth century.
 Interspersed with the period rooms are galleries that display an outstanding collection of American and European decorative arts.